Melledy/LunarCore/README.md

 /kick @[player id].
 Kicks a player from the server.
 /mail [content].
 Sends the targeted player a system mail.
 /permission {add | remove | clear} [permission].
 Gives/removes a permission from the targeted player.
-/refill - refill your skill points in open world.
+/refill.
+Refill your skill points in open world.
 /reload.
 Reloads the server config.
 /scene [scene id] [floor id].
 Teleports the player to the specified scene.
 /spawn [monster/prop id] x[amount] s[stage id].
 Spawns a monster or prop near the targeted player.